 When Mike and I were dating during the winter of 1967, we drove out to the Airport.

-Mike had mentioned to me that The Airport Cafe had very good sandwiches.
+Mike had mentioned to me that The Airport Café had excellent sandwiches.

 The airport was built in 1951.
 Mike's dad, Ray Dougherty, was a heavy equipment operator and had helped clear the land for the airport.
 Of course, that made it even more special to have our lunches there.

-So many historical things happened as we sat at The Airport Cafe over the years.
-The first one was when the soldier's were returning from Viet Nam.
+So many historical things happened as we sat at The Airport Café over the years.
+The first one was when the soldiers were returning from Vietnam.
 Anchorage was their first stop in the United States.
-It was quite a memorable sight to see all the solder's coming off the planes, unshaven, unwashed and tan from being out in the sun.
+It was quite a memorable sight to see all the solder's coming off the planes, unshaven, unwashed and tanned from being out in the sun.
 Mike told me that they would go into the men's restrooms and use the sinks like a bathtub.

 A second memory was with our good friend Alex.
-We were all sitting in the cafe at a booth enjoying our lunch and our waitress walked over to our table.
-She had a very sad and bewildered look on her face.
-She said she just heard on the radio that Robert F. Kennedy had just been shot in a hotel kitchen.
+We were all sitting in the café at a booth enjoying our lunch and our waitress walked over to our table.
+She had a sad and bewildered look on her face.
+She said she had just heard on the radio that Robert F. Kennedy had just been shot in a hotel kitchen.